JackyFWong/JackyFWong.github.io/beyond/src/chapter_2.md

 I was dying.

-His presence was not my imagination, Athar was coming and I was absolutely powerless to stop him.
+Its presence was not my imagination, death was coming and I was absolutely powerless to stop it.

 “Help…” I croaked.
 Of course, nothing could hear me.
 Not even the stars could notice my pleading.